Abstracts 2026

 When agents entertain distinct perceptions of the word, communication between them will be imprecise.
 In particular, under differential awareness, an event as described by one agent may find no exact analog in another agent’s subjective understanding.
 Within this context, it is natural to consider a syntactic model where the agent’s understanding of the world is embodied by a language (i.e., a set of interconnected descriptions of the world).
 Communication between agents can therefore be understood as a process of translating statements from one language to another.
 This paper asks how such a translation might arise and how it might be identified by an observer.
 We show that even if translation between languages is consistent, i.e., preserves logical implications, it need not imply the existence of a joint state-space that embeds the individual models of the two agents.
 We expose why this failure occurs and provide an axiom that ensures the existence of a joint state spaces which embeds the individual state-spaces.

-(Bar-Ilan University, Economics) "Charges and Bets: a General Characterisation of Common Priors"
+Ziv Hellman (Bar-Ilan University, Economics) "Charges and Bets: a General Characterization of Common Priors"

 Focus dependencies, including question-answer congruence (QF), free focus (FF), and association with focus (AF), are often treated in terms of various grammatical mechanisms that rely on (a) focus-semantic values along a second semantic dimension, and (b) an anaphoric operator, ~, that is sensitive to these values and can communicate them to various processes.
 I argue against this view and in favor of a unification through a pragmatic condition: an utterance is felicitous only if it is a good answer to a good (explicit or accommodated) question, with relevance understood relative to a question-induced partition of the context set.